rabinacharya11/ace-hackathon/README.md

 5. image_picker :  This package is used  for choosing and uploading image in the app
 6. provider :  This package is used for the state management side of the app
 7. shared_prefrences : This package is used for local/device storage or local database
 8. toast:  This package is used to display in app messages in the app

+# Product Overall Detail

+## What is our motto ?

+Our motto is to reduce the waste production, and contribute in the waste management.

+Our Tagline " Others See Waste as Trash, We See Trash as Wealth"